 I didn’t start really seriously spinning until about three years ago when I went almost full-time.
 My academic career was kind of fizzling out and we had found our house here, which we renovated, and while we were renovating the wool thing was growing.

 I was starting to work with raw fleece, which I buy from the farm down the road.
 It’s straight off the animal and fresh and stinky.
 It’s a glorious smell – it’s absolutely fabulous.
 I’m told people are repulsed by it but I think it’s wonderful.

 I take on commissions to spin for other people and I sell to knitters, textile artists, weavers, felters.
 Weaving doesn’t really appeal to me but I have started felting.
 Basically this is doing everything to wool that you really shouldn’t be doing and involves lots of soap, water and friction (lots of rubbing).

 I like playing with textures and different materials and colours in my work.
 I use what’s called acid dye, I don’t use natural dyes.
 When I say acid dye, the acid is actually the fixer, either white vinegar or citric acid, both of which are non-toxic.
 The dyes themselves are toxic but it’s cleaner and less toxic I feel for me to be using than some natural dyes.

 As far as the future is concerned, I want to keep growing and to turn it into a livelihood.
 I’ve spent the past two summers taking my stuff out to craft fairs and getting feedback.
 It’s a confidence thing with me, it’s always never good enough; when someone buys something that you’ve made you want them to have the best thing that you can possibly make.
 I’ve got so much stuff and the next step is taking it and selling it online to a larger audience to see how that goes.

-Jenn Monahan was interviewed in Elsing for WISEArchive on 8th July 2016
+Jenn Monahan talking to WISEArchive on 8th July 2016 in Elsing.

 © 2020 WISEArchive.
 All Rights Reserved.